ex-Plant/sql_practice/mysql3_boot_dot_dev.md

 - *Structured Query Language*, or SQL, is the primary programming language used to manage and interact with relational databases.
 SQL can perform various operations such as creating, updating, reading, and deleting records within a database.
 - Database: An organized collection of data, stored electronically in a structured format for efficient retrieval and manipulation.
-- Although many different databases use the SQL language, most of them will have their own dialect.
+- Although many different databases use the SQL language, most of them will have their own dialect
 - a NoSQL database is a database that does not use SQL (Structured Query Language).
 Each NoSQL typically has its own way of writing and executing queries
 - NoSQL databases are usually non-relational, SQL databases are usually relational
 - SQL databases usually have a defined schema, NoSQL databases usually have dynamic schema.